CharlieTrip/Advanced-Programing-for-Cryptography-Purpose/Project/README.md

 USAGE:

-1) Go by command line on the directory TLS_Budroni
+1) Go by command line on the directory Project

 2) Write "./build.sh" on command line to build everything